Ekansh345/Implementation-of-dsp-algorithms-on-a-microcontroller/README.md

-# Embedded Digital Signal Processing on Nucleo G474RE
+# Embedded Digital Signal Processing on Matlab and Nucleo G474RE

 ## Overview

-This project implements basic Digital Signal Processing (DSP) algorithms on the STM32 Nucleo G474RE microcontroller.
-It focuses on real-time signal filtering and demonstrates the implementation of an **Exponential Moving Average (EMA) low-pass filter**.
+This project develops and implements Digital Signal Processing (DSP) algorithms using MATLAB for verification and the STM32 Nucleo G474RE microcontroller for real-time execution.
+The focus is on an **Exponential Moving Average (EMA) low-pass filter**.
-The project was developed as part of a Capstone Research Project.
+The project is part of a Capstone Research Project.

 ## Features

-* Implementation of fundamental DSP algorithms on an STM32 microcontroller
+* Algorithm development and verification in MATLAB
-* For starters, an exponential moving average (EMA) low-pass filter
+* Implementation of DSP algorithms on Nucleo G474RE microcontroller
-* Real-time data processing using Nucleo G474RE peripherals
+* Real-time signal processing and hardware testing
 * Modular and reusable code structure for embedded DSP applications

 ## Hardware